Guillawme/rfret/CONTRIBUTING.md

 Contributors, please follow this standard workflow:

 1. Fork this repository to your GitHub account.
+2. Use RStudio and open the project through the `rfret.Rproj` file: this will ensure project-specific settings are applied (indentation, etc.).
-2. Make your modifications, ideally in a branch named after the particular feature or modification you are contributing.
+2. Make your modifications starting from my `dev` branch, and ideally in a branch named after the particular feature or modification you are contributing.
 3. Send a pull request to my `dev` branch.
-4. Be patient, and don't be upset if I take days to get back to you: I am maintaining this package on my free time.
+4. Be patient, and don't get upset if I take days to get back to you: I am maintaining this package on my free time.

-Also please follow these additional guidelines:

-- Follow these [package development guidelines][r-pkg].
-- Follow this [style guide][style-guide] (except, use 4 spaces for indentation instead of 2).
-- Before submitting a pull request, make sure that:
+Also, before submitting a pull request, please check that:

-    * you updated the documentation (use `devtools::document()`);
-    * vignettes build without errors (use `devtools::build_vignettes()`);
-    * you rebuilt the documentation website (use `pkgdown::build_site()`);
-    * all unit tests pass (use `devtools::test()`);
-    * in case you modified an interface, you updated the documentation and the corresponding unit test, or added an appropriate unit test to cover this new case;
+- in case you modified an interface, you updated its documentation and its unit test, or added an appropriate unit test to cover a new case (`covr::report()` will indicate what code lacks unit tests);
+- all unit tests pass (use `devtools::test()`);
+- vignettes build without errors (use `devtools::build_vignettes()`);
+- you updated the documentation (use `devtools::document()`);
+- you rebuilt the documentation website (use `pkgdown::build_site()`);
-    * `devtools::check()` finishes with no errors and no warnings (notes are OK, but please explain what caused them in your PR if you get more notes than my `master` branch);
+- `devtools::check()` finishes with no errors and no warnings (notes are OK, but please explain what caused them in your PR if you get more notes than my `dev` branch);
-    * `devtools::install()` finishes with no errors and no warnings.
+- `devtools::install()` finishes with no errors and no warnings.

 [r-pkg]: http://r-pkgs.had.co.nz